-For homeowners looking to travel this winter, leaving your heater turned on and a few faucets running while you’re away might just save you from dealing with the headache and frustration—not to mention expenses—caused by frozen pipes.
+For homeowners looking to travel this winter, leaving your heater turned on and a few faucets running while you’re away might just save you from dealing with the headache and frustration — not to mention expenses — caused by frozen pipes.
 No one wants to come home to such an expensive and all-around preventable problem, which is why it’s important to prepare ahead of time.

 The majority of your plumbing system has precautions in place to prevent cold temperatures from freezing your pipes.
 However, pipes found in the unheated interior spaces of your home (think basements, attics, crawl spaces, and the like) are at greater risk.
+Of course, the water pipes located along exterior walls are also more susceptible to freezing.

-These pipe sections face a higher likelihood of freezing over during the cold winter months due to the lack of protection and pipe insulation.
 Taking the time to invest in easy-to-install and affordable pipe insulation can provide the unheated areas of your home with additional protection.
 Your local hardware store has different types of insulation for sale at competitive prices to give you a head start.

 Keeping your pipes above a certain temperature threshold goes a long way towards preventing your pipes from freezing.
 The general rule of thumb requires homeowners to keep their pipes above 20° Fahrenheit to prevent them from freezing over.
 However, additional external factors can come into play that can cause your pipes to freeze.
 Knowing your area and how cold it can get at any given time can help you take the right precautions.